-The 2019 voluntary scheme for branded medicines pricing and access (VPAS) - a voluntary agreement negotiated between the DHSC and the ABPI-controls prices of branded medicinal products indirectly by controlling profit on NHS business, and by establishing a budget cap on the total expenditure by the NHS on branded health service medicines, with member companies making scheme payments to the DHSC (calculated as a percentage of eligible net sales) as quarterly rebates to cover excess expenditure.
+The 2019 voluntary scheme for branded medicines pricing and access (VPAS) - a voluntary agreement negotiated between the DHSC and the ABPI - which controls prices of branded medicinal products indirectly by controlling profits made by scheme members from their National Health Service (NHS) business, and by establishing a budget cap on the total expenditure by the NHS on branded health service medicines, with member companies making scheme payments to the DHSC (calculated as a percentage of eligible net sales) as quarterly rebates to cover excess expenditure.
 The VPAS is an agreement which is not binding under the law of contract; however, the Secretary of State may enforce sums payable under the Scheme.

-New branded health services medicines which contain a new active substance and are supplied by the VPAS member companies are subject to free pricing at launch, as are line extensions of such medicinal products launched within 36 months of licensing of the initial indication in the UK; the prices of such products must be notified to the DHSC prior to launch.
-The price for all other branded health service medicines supplied by the VPAS member companies must be agreed with the DHSC.
+New branded health services medicines which contain a new active substance and are supplied by VPAS member companies are subject to free pricing at launch, as are line extensions of such medicinal products launched within 36 months of licensing of the initial indication in the UK.
+The prices of such products must be notified to the DHSC prior to launch.
+The price for all other branded health service medicines supplied by VPAS member companies must be agreed with the DHSC.

-If a company is not a member of the VPAS, it is regulated by the parallel Statutory Scheme, currently set out in the Branded Health Service Medicines (Costs) Regulations 2018.
+If a company is not a member of the VPAS, it is regulated by the parallel Statutory Scheme, currently set out in the Branded Health Service Medicines (Costs) Regulations 2018 (as amended).
 The Statutory Scheme is applicable only to branded health service POMs.
 From 1 April 2018, it has involved a payment scheme, calculated as a percentage of net sales, similar to the VPAS.
 The maximum price which may be charged for a branded health service medicine within the Statutory Scheme is that directed by the Secretary of State.

-In primary care, the price of some medicinal products is also indirectly controlled by the reimbursement price, as set out in the Drug Tariff (a monthly publication, specifying the amounts to be paid to contractors for providing relevant services).
-These prices are calculated based on sales information provided by pharmacies, manufacturers and whole-salers.
-Where the Drug Tariff does not list a reimbursement price for a particular medicinal product, which is the situation for most originator products prior to patent expiry, or where a product is prescribed by brand name, it will be reimbursed at the manufacturer's NHS list price.
+In primary care, the price of some medicinal products may be indirectly controlled by the reimbursement price, as set out in the Drug Tariff (a monthly publication, specifying the amounts to be paid to contractors for providing relevant goods and services).
+These prices are calculated based on sales information provided by pharmacies, manufacturers and wholesalers.
+Where the Drug Tariff does not list a reimbursement price for a medicinal product, or where a product is prescribed by brand name, it will be reimbursed at the manufacturer's NHS list price.

 Medical devices will only be routinely dispensed in primary care through the NHS if they are included in the Drug Tariff.
-The DHSC/NHS Business Services Authority (NHSBSA) agrees the reimbursement price of the medical device with the device manufacturer at launch.
-The reimbursement price will principally be determined by comparing the device with similar products on the market and their respective prices.
+The DHSC/NHS Business Services Authority (NHSBSA) agrees the reimbursement price of the medical device with the manufacturer at launch, and this is principally determined by comparing the device with similar products on the market and their respective prices.
 If there are no comparable devices or the applicant submits evidence to support a different price, the reimbursement price is determined by negotiation between the parties.
 The sale of any device not listed within the Drug Tariff is a matter for negotiation between the seller and the local NHS.